 - 24/7 Customer Support

 If we compare, Bluehost plans are cheaper, and the promotional price makes them even affordable than the WPX plans.
 Another advantage that Bluehost has over the WPX plans is that while WPX plans support a limited number of websites only, Bluehost plans come with unlimited plans.
 However, unlike in WPX, automated daily backup is not available on all the plans in Bluehost.

 1. Server Response Time

-Moving on to performance, I started my performance check by testing the server response time of the two services.
-I hosted a site on both platforms and monitored the server response time of my sites continuously.
+Let's delve into performance, where I initiated my assessment by examining the server response time of WPX Hosting and Bluehost.
+I hosted a website on both platforms and monitored their server response time for over 12 months.

 3. Load Testing

 Besides uptime and server response time, a hosting service's ability to handle traffic surges is equally significant.
 Load testing is a reliable technique to test this aspect.